-Not that many years ago, if someone asked, “When is crab season in Maine?” the answer might well have been a roll of the eyes or even a laugh.
+Not many years ago, if someone asked, “When is crab season in Maine?” the answer might have been a roll of the eyes or even a laugh.
 The crab fishery in Maine was pretty much non-existent.
 Long considered a nuisance species, crabs were simply a bycatch pulled up in trap nets while trawling or caught in lobster traps where they entered to eat the bait set for lobster.
 Though some crabs were sold to offset fuel costs and other expenses, they were just as likely tossed back overboard or used as bait in lobster traps.

 As a bycatch, historically, there was no crab season to speak of.
 With the prevalence of lobster, demand for crab was low, and they could be caught incidentally or by choice year-round.
 In short, the season for crabs was always open.
 Nothing has changed except for demand.
 Today, in Maine, crabs can be harvested throughout the year.